jerome-trc/vileboom/docs/gamevers.md

 - `final`
   - Selects complevel 4, for Final Doom (Plutonia, TNT) compatibility.
 - `limit`
-  - Allows the port to automatically detect the vanilla complevel, while turning on [limit-removing](limit_removing.md) mode.
+  - Allows the port to automatically detect the vanilla complevel, while activating limit-removing.
   - When using this, the second `value` is not needed.

 ### Values